 The Foundation is part of National's multi-employer defined benefit pension plan which was frozen effective April 1, 2009.
 Accordingly, no new participants have been added to the defined benefit plan census.
-Pension expense for the year ended March 31, 2014 was \$270,873.
+Pension expense for the year ended March 31, 2015 was \$302,110.

 The Foundation is also part of National's multi-employer defined contribution plan and the employees of the Foundation who meet the eligibility criteria may participate in the new plan.
-Pension expense for the year ended March 31, 2014 was \$55,061.
+Pension expense for the year ended March 31, 2015 was \$53,330.

 As a result of the Recession of 2008-2009 and continuing low interest rates in recent years, the nationwide ACLU's defined benefit pension plan, like many defined benefit pension plans of public and private organizations, is currently underfunded according to actuarial projections.
-A portion of the unfunded liability of the nationwide plan is for employees of the ACLU of Northern California and ACLU Foundation of Northern California.
-This unfunded liability is not reflected in these financial statements for two reasons: 1) the national ACLU carries the liability on its financial statements and has yet to indicate that its affiliates should do so, and 2) the national ACLU board is considering changes to the investment manager and investment strategy that are yet to be adopted and that will impact the projections.
+A portion of the unfunded liability of the nationwide plan is for employees of the ACLU-NC and the Foundation.
+This unfunded liability is not reflected in these financial statements for two reasons: 1) the national ACLU carries the liability on its financial statements and has yet to indicate that its affiliates should do so, and 2) the national ACLU board has recently changed its investment manager and investment strategy and these changes have yet to make an impact on the projections.